gaggioma/SpaceShooter/README.md

 ### Arena

 This component works like a H.O.C. which controls:
-- spacecraft, enemies and shot cartesian coords
+- spacecraft, enemies and shot cartesian coords;
-- generates enemies every N ms
+- generates enemies every N ms;
-- check if shot impacts enemy
+- check if shot impacts enemy.
+In this case the enemy is removed from enemy list;
-- check that all components stay inside a perimetral bounds
+- check that all components stay inside a perimetral bounds;
 - create the listener for user interaction

 ### Spacecraft

-Spacecraft has to:
+Spacecraft can:
 - move in all 4 directions when left keyboard is pushed
 - shot a rocket when spacebar is pushed

-when a direction is pushed, every 10ms the coordinate changes using:
+when a direction is pushed, every 10ms the coordinate changes using this code:

 ```
 clearInterval(timerDirectionFunctionLeft.value);